benedekrozemberczki/awesome-decision-tree-papers/README.md

   <img width="300" src="tree.png">
 </p>

-A curated list of decision, classification and regression tree research papers with implementations from the following conferences:
+A curated list of classification and regression tree research papers with implementations from the following conferences:

 - Machine learning
    * [NeurIPS](https://nips.cc/)